-4.1 The Owner covenants with the Council to perform the obligations set out in Schedules to this Deed.
+4.1 The Owner covenants with the Council to perform the obligations set out in in this Deed and in the Schedules to this Deed.

 4.2 The Owner covenants to pay on or before completion of this Deed the Council's reasonable legal costs incurred in connection with the negotiation, preparation and execution of this Deed.

 4.3 The Council covenants with the Owner to perform the obligations set out in Schedule 15 to this Deed at the time and in the manner there specified.

+SECRETARY OF STATE

-is not an obligation to which regard should be had for the purposes of regulation 122 of the CIL Regulations 2010 or otherwise, or which should not carry weight in the determination of the Application and the Secretary of State so ,r
+If the Secretary of State determines that any obligation (or any part of an obligation) contained within this Agreement is not an obligation to which regard should be had for the purposes of regulation 122 of the CIL Regulations 2010 or otherwise, or which should not carry weight in the determination of the Application and the Secretary of State so states in their decision, then the relevant obligation shall immediately (without any further act by the Parties) cease to have any effect to the extent determined by the Secretary of State in their decision and the Owner shall be under no obligation to comply with the obligation but the remainder of the obligations in this Agreement (if any) shall remain legally effective and binding.

-are obligations to which regard should be had for the purposes of regulation 122 of the CIL Regulations 2010 or otherwise, or which should carry any weight in the determination of the Application so
+For the avoidance of doubt, none of the planning obligations in this Agreement will be legally effective and binding on the Parties if either (a) the Secretary of State dismissed the call-in such that Planning Permission is not granted or (b) the Secretary of State concludes that none of the planning obligations contained within this Agreement are obligations to which regard should be had for the purposes of regulation 122 of the CIL Regulations 2010 or otherwise, or which should carry any weight in the determination of the Application and so states on the call-in decision.

+In the event that the Secretary of State imposes a condition upon the Planning Permission as a replacement for one or more of the obligations in this Agreement and this is specified within the decision letter, then the said provisions of this Agreement shall thereafter have no legal effect to the extent determined by the Secretary of State in the call-in decision.

 EXCLUSIONS